To learn more, visit 2023 Course and subject delivery.

-This subject moves from the local scale (neighbourhood planning issues) to the metropolitan (planning issues in my city-region) and international (planning issues in a global context) scales, in order to examine central issues and processes affecting planning systems in Australia and around the world.
-The subject is designed to provide an introductory understanding of current social, economic, environmental, and cultural concerns and their relation to planning policies and practices.
+This subject moves from the local scale (neighbourhood planning issues) to the metropolitan (planning issues in my city-region) and international (planning issues in a global context) scales, in order to examine central issues and processes affecting planning systems worldwide, drawing on case studies from Australia, and countries in Asia and Africa.
+The subject is designed to provide an introductory understanding of key concepts and critical drivers of city development across scales and their relation to planning processes and outcomes.

 Intended learning outcomes

 You will be assessed on the following learning outcomes:

 - Communicate their informed opinions on contemporary planning issues and principles in Australia and internationally, trends on these issues, and reasons for these trends;

 - Evaluate and communicate indigenous and innovative approaches to city development;

 - Assess and understand the drivers of city development, and hierarchical structure of city functionality;